pieresimbolon/Delaveen-stt/README.md

 Download the code then run **subtitle.py**

-Btw, the more standardized the language used, the better the translation will be.
+the more standardized the language used, the better the translation will be.

 ## Disclaimer
 This is an ameteur project, use at your own risk.